 Any hormonal differences will be further reduced by spaying and neutering, and unless you intend on breeding, most experts agree that this simple procedure results in a healthier dog overall.

 The Australian Stumpy Tail Cattle Dog is a rare gem and difficult to find in the United States.
 If you do manage to find one, you’ll need to dedicate a ton of time to training and exercise, as these dogs have incredible amounts of energy and stamina and need a great deal of physical activity.
-With the right socialization and training, they can make great family dogs and have a powerful protective instinct, and they bond strongly with their human companions.
+With the right socialization and training, they can make great family dogs and have powerful protective instincts, and they bond strongly with their human companions.
 Stumpys are as loyal and dedicated as they come, and you’d be hard-pressed to find a more dedicated animal.

 If you’re looking for a working dog on your farm or simply want an athletic companion to keep you company while you jog, cycle, or run, the Australian Stumpy Tail Cattle Dog is a great choice — if you’re lucky enough to find one!